Orlando B. Ficklin: Return to Congress

 In the summer of 1864, Ficklin led a delegation to Washington to secure the release of 15 Coles County men arrested by military authorities for rioting.
 He requested they be returned to civilian authorities for indictment and trial, and the President granted his request about a week before the November election.

-After Lincoln's Presidency
+After Lincoln's presidency

-Although a Democrat in an area known for its Copperhead leanings, Ficklin eulogized Lincoln as a statesman and deplored his death.
+Although a Democrat in an area known for its Copperhead leanings, Ficklin eulogized Lincoln as a statesman and lamented his death.

-Ficklin served as delegate to the State constitutional convention in 1869 and 1870.
+Ficklin was a delegate to the State constitutional convention in 1869 and 1870.
 He again served in the Illinois House of Representatives in 1878.

 Death and legacy

 Ficklin died in Charleston, Illinois, and was interred in Mound Cemetery.